zephir-lang/zephir-docs/en/_build/html/_sources/tutorial.txt

 Extension Skeleton
 ------------------
-The first thing we have to do is generate an extension skeleton, this will provide to our extension the basic structure we need to create a Zephir extension.
+The first thing we have to do is generate an extension skeleton, this will provide to our extension the basic structure we need to start working.
 In our case, we're going to create an extension called "utils":

 .. code-block:: bash